Jump Rings

 Cutting Jump Rings Manually

 There are two scenarios here: one is you made your jump rings on a metal mandrel and two: you made your jump rings on a wooden dowel.
 The procedures are basically the same but, one is easier than the other.
 By using the wooden mandrels, you keep the jump rings on it to saw.
 If you used metal mandrels, you can try finding a dowel that will fit into your coil.
-The coil alone tends to move around so, extra tape would come in handy.
+The coil alone tends to move around so, taping the coil helps a lot!
 The nice thing about using the dowel is it is more stable and you have a handle to hold onto.

 this shows the hammered end put into the slot.

-Image shows drilled (and much used) bench pin.
+The image shows a drilled (and much-used) bench pin.

 Placement of dowel and coil on bench pin.
 Coil alone would have a similar placement.